caltechlibrary/ames/README.md

 but it is not included on all records.
 Also lists cases where an author has two ORCIDS.

+-   creator_search: Export a google sheet with the author lists of all publications associated with an author id.
+Requires -creator argument

 -   file_report: Records that have potential problems with the attached files

 -   status_report: Reports on any records with an incorrect status in feeds